 - The second year where one proudly displays one’s white lab coat, an outward sign of a recent victory over the dreadful contest

 - The third and fourth years, relatively quiet, at the cruising pace of examinations and student life

 - Finally, the fifth and sixth years, with a draconian split between the different specialties (dispensary pharmacy, industry, hospital...), many practical trainings and, last but not least, the defence of your thesis!

-I was finally a pharmacist with a worn coat...
+In the end, I was a pharmacist with a worn-out coat...
 I should rather say a devastated coat, after the many hours spent in the chemistry labs!
 Indeed, pharmacy is all about chemistry, all kinds of chemistry - analytical, organic, mineral, therapeutic, synthetic, phytochemical, to cite just a few.
-A multitude of acidic, aggressive and caustic compounds you should know to tame and recognise.
-So many colours, smells and other sensations deeply rooted in your memory!
-One never forgets the strong odour of ammonia or the bitter almond one prefiguring cyanide, the green, rust and turquoise tints of various copper precipitates, the scorching bite of caustic soda, which insidiously gnaws all areas of your skin not covered by the coat, and so on.
+A multitude of acidic, aggressive, caustic compounds you should know how to tame and recognise.
+So many colours, smells and other sensations strongly anchored in your memory!
+One never forgets the strong odour of ammonia or the bitter almond one prefiguring cyanide, the green, rust, or turquoise tints of various copper precipitates, the scorching bite of caustic soda that insidiously gnaws all areas of skin not covered by the coat, and so on.

 If many of my friends have chosen the dispensary (the city pharmacy if one prefers), others have also taken the paths of industry, hospital or commercial representation.
 Only a few have tried research, but never in botany… It must be admitted that the age of pharmaceutical botanists is long over.
 Yet, I decided to embark on this tortuous path!